-With a couple of caveats, of course.
+Yes — with a couple of caveats, of course.

-And each have different constraints.
+Each have different constraints.

-Let’s start with the simplest.
+Let’s start with the simplest: voltage.

 It’s important to get the right voltage.
 Some devices are quite tolerant of voltage variations and will work just fine.
 Others, not so much.
 The device may work with voltages that are close, but often at the cost of shortening its lifespan.

 Many people are confused by amperage ratings and what they mean when it comes to power supplies and replacements.

-Most power supplies provide DC (direct current) power via two wires labeled positive and negative.
+Most power supplies provide DC (direct current) power via two wires, labeled positive and negative.
 Polarity refers to which wire is which.